-COSTS WHEN THE UNITED STATES IS A PARTY; COSTS IN EX PARTE APPEALS FROM THE PATENT AND TRADEMARK OFFICE.
+COSTS WHEN THE UNITED STATES IS A PARTY.

 28 U.S.C. § 2412(a) authorizes costs to be taxed against the United States; thus, costs (as defined in 28 U.S.C. § 1920) may be awarded both for and against the United States in this court.
-An ex parte patent appeal under 35 U.S.C. § 141 and an ex parte trademark appeal under 15 U.S.C. § 1071 are not within the scope of 28 U.S.C. § 2412, however, and costs in these appeals are not awarded for or against the Patent and Trademark Office.

 LIMIT ON PRINTING COSTS.

 The costs taxable under Federal Rule of Appellate Procedure 39 are limited to the costs of preparing typewritten briefs (even if a party elects to have a brief printed) and of copying briefs and appendices.

 CURRENT RATES.
-The following rates are the current maximum allowable costs:

-\$6.00 per page for the table of page numbers of designated materials, the originals of briefs, and the table of contents for the appendix (whether printed, typewritten, or word processed);

-\$0.08 per page for copying and collating; and

-\$2.00 per copy for covers and binding.
+The following rates are the current maximum allowable costs: \$6.00 per page for the table of page numbers of designated materials, the originals of briefs, and the table of contents for the appendix (whether printed, typewritten, or word processed); \$0.08 per page for copying and collating; and \$2.00 per copy for covers and binding.

 ALLOWABLE COSTS.

-Costs may be billed for 16 copies of briefs and appendices, plus 2 copies for each additional party, plus any copies required or allowed, e.g., confidential briefs or appendices.
+Costs may be billed for the number of copies of briefs and appendices required to be prepared by the court.
 The cost of service copies of the table or physical compilation of the designated materials may also be billed.
 Any other cost billed must be separately justified.
 The total billed for any item must be limited to the lesser of actual or allowable costs.
 Actual cost of briefs and appendices prepared in-house includes word processing, copying, and binding, at the amount normally billed to a client for these services.
 The United States may assume its actual costs are the allowable costs.
 The costs of correcting a nonconforming brief are not taxable.
 Counsel are urged to stipulate to costs.

 PAYMENT OF COSTS TAXED.

 Pay the party or parties in whose favor costs are taxed by check sent to counsel for the party or to the party if the party appeared pro se.
 Do not involve the court in collection matters.

 DOCKETING FEE AND COSTS IN A CASE INVOLVING A CLAIM UNDER THE UNIFORMED SERVICES EMPLOYMENT AND REEMPLOYMENT RIGHTS ACT OF 1994.

 No costs are taxed, and the docketing fee does not have to be paid, in a petition for review of a decision of the Merits Systems Protection Board if the underlying appeal involved a claim under the Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA)).
-38 U.S.C. § 4323.
-The petitioner must complete form 6B to inform the court that the case involves a claim under USERRA.
+38 U.S.C. § 4323, 4324.
+The petitioner must complete Form 6B to inform the court that the case involves a claim under USERRA.